 - The instructor may not use class time for self-promotion or company promotion.

-- The use of profanity is inappropriate and must not take place in the classroom.
+- The use of profanity is inappropriate and must not take place in the in-person or virtual classroom.
 Professional conduct is always required.

 - The instructor shall afford the professional respect due to NAHB, the licensed organization and its staff.
 These organizations serve their members through educational opportunities such as these courses.
 The instructor shall not belittle or make derogatory remarks about the curriculum, NAHB, affiliated NAHB subsidiaries (such as, the Home Innovation Research Labs, Home Builders Institute), the sponsoring organization or its staff.
 The instructor should not, in any way, use his/her NAHB Approved Instructor status to promote his/her private business.